Is self-employment right for me?

 • You have to rely on your own intrinsic motivation as you won’t have a line manager directing your efforts and backing you up.

-• You could feel isolated and lonely.
+• It could feel isolated and lonely.

 • You could end up working long hours and spending less time with your family.